Kyle-Law/RailsConf21-Notes/Scholar-Sarah.md

 - What's the future in Rails?
 > Also the question I'm trying to answer especially among other rising full stack frameworks.
 But it's common for a developer to have different tech stack in hand and not putting all eggs in one basket.
 - How do I transition into Rails?
-> mainly Microverse Software Development Program.
+> mainly via Microverse Software Development Program.
 - What's the moment when I felt I got the hang in Rails?
 > Few breakthroughs of my rails journey: Feeling comfortable in building full stack CRUD app in Rails > comfortable with integrating vanilla JS into Rails.
 - How is Ruby on Rails community in Malaysia?
 It's not that active in Indonesia
 > Kind of similar?
 Not much opportunities about Ruby on Rails in Malaysia as far as I'm concern.
 In fact there's only 1 ROR position in my city, Johor Bahru
-- Can Hotwire obsolete JavaScript?
+- Can Hotwire replace / make JavaScript obsolete?
 Since she's not that familiar in JS.
 > Probably not..?
 I'll have a better answer after attending the conference.

 ##### Resources for learning ROR